CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Instantiate upon inserting into circuit by providing concrete parameters
 ..
 Any symbols that are not bound are treated as free symbols in the global scope

 The :py:class:`CircBox` construction is good for subroutines where the instruction sequence is fixed.
 The :py:class:`CustomGateDef` construction generalises this to construct parameterised subroutines by binding symbols in the definition circuit and instantiating them at each instance.
-Any symbolic :py:class`~pytket.Circuit` can be provided as the subroutine definition.
+Any symbolic :py:class:`~pytket.Circuit` can be provided as the subroutine definition.
 Remaining symbols that are not bound are treated as free symbols in the global scope.

 .. jupyter-execute::